Quaggles/SwarmUI-FaceTools/README.md

 [Info] [FaceTools] Generated hash for 'dlbackend/comfy/ComfyUI/models/nsfw_detector/vit-base-nsfw-detector/model.safetensors' 266efb8b (Took 1.5 seconds)
 ```
 * Generated checksums are cached to `'SwarmUI/src/Extensions/SwarmUI-FaceTools/ModelHashCache.json'` and are only recalculated if the file is modified.
-* Models are only validated if you are using the built in ComfyUI backend, if ComdyUI is not at `SwarmUI/dlbackend/comfy/ComfyUI/` validation will be skipped for users with external ComfyUI installs.
+* Models are only validated if you are using the built in ComfyUI backend, if ComfyUI is not at `SwarmUI/dlbackend/comfy/ComfyUI/` validation will be skipped for users with external ComfyUI installs.

 </details>
 <details>